.

 • Use at least two unique patient identifiers (examples include name, date of birth, and medical record number) to verify the patient’s identity at every step of the testing process.

-• Implement barcode or radio-frequency identification scanning (RFID) at multiple points in the testing workflow to ensure that the specimen and patient information match up.
+• Implement barcode or radio-frequency identification scanning (RFID) at multiple points in the testing workflow to ensure that the specimen and patient information match.

 • Separate the collection area for a particular test or department from others to prevent the mixing up of specimens.

-• Conduct regular training sessions that reinforce proper specimen identification techniques and procedures.
+• Conduct regular training sessions that reinforce proper specimen identification techniques.

 • Establish clear and open communication channels between specimen collection points and the lab.